Padawan-org/Padawan-Docker/README.md

 		$ docker-compose stop

+Run a command in a new container

+		$ docker-compose run <container name on docker-compose.yml> <command>

+List your containers from *docker-compose.yml*

+		$ docker-compose ps

+List your all running containers

+		$ docker ps

+Run a command in a existing container, needs the previous command result

+		$ docker exec -i -t <container id or name> <command>

 # Inspiration and Thanks
 This project is inspired by [Padawan-Vagrant](https://github.com/brunodles/Padawan-Vagrant).
 Thanks to [Mr Enderson](https://github.com/endersonmaia) for help me to start this project.